hpan-open/autoport/README_tutorial.md

 ...

-Option: Install from list in build log
+**Option:** Install from list in build log

+_Ed note:_ In this approach, every package installed will be marked as _manually installed_.
+Thus, none of the packages may be subsequently removed with `pkg autoremove`

 >     export ASSUME_ALWAYS_YES=yes
 >     PKGS=$(awk '{print $1}' /usr/local/poudriere/data/logs/bulk/${JAILNAME}-${PORTSNAME}/latest/.poudriere.ports.built)